danielmeinert/objectcreator/README.md

 Welcome to the project page of the OpenRCT2 Object Creator.
 This program is a newly developed editor that is supposed to replace Dr. J's object editor that accompanied the RCT custom scenery object (CSO) community for about 20 years.

 ## Installation Release Version
 Just download the provided zip-file and unpack in the desired directory.
 Inside you can run the program.
 Upon first opening you need to give your OpenRCT2 installation path if you want to open `.DAT` objects.
-There will be a `config.json` file stored with the executable that saves all your settings given.
+There will be a `config.json` file stored in you AppData/Roaming directory that saves all your settings given.

 ## Current State of Development
 The program is currently under constant development.
 With the first release version 0.1 you are able to edit and create simple small scenery objects.
 Eventually the program's scope should include all types of object types, however currently the focus is on the sprite editing part and added functionalities.